 What is a partial denture?

 Partial dentures are a type of denture that only replace a few missing teeth rather than all of them.
-A single tooth denture fills the gap from just one missing tooth.
+A single tooth denture, which is sometimes known as a flipper tooth, fills the gap from just one missing tooth.

 What do single tooth dentures look like?

 Generally, a single tooth denture looks like a single false tooth connected to a plastic salmon pink or gum coloured retainer.
-Sometimes there are metal or acrylic attachments and clasps to help secure and support the denture to your remaining natural teeth.
+Sometimes there are metal or acrylic attachments and clasps.
+These help secure and support the denture to your remaining natural teeth.

 Types and materials available